-There are endless chore charts available for kids.
-Like this one and this one.
-The bloggers of the world have that covered.
-If you want your kids doing chores, there are lots of ways to get them going and motivated.
-But the truth is that most adults need a chore chart to keep their houses clean and tidy, too.
+The truth is that most adults need a chore chart to keep their houses clean and tidy, too.
 It really is the secret to keeping a clean home.

-If you don’t know, then a chore chart for adults is definitely the answer for you to finally start keeping a clean and tidy home.
+If that’s you, then a chore chart for adults is definitely the answer for you to finally start keeping a clean and tidy home.

 But let’s be honest, it’s so much more pleasant to live in a house that’s doesn’t require caution tape around the front door to warn all who enter of what lies behind.